Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound: Optimization

-Again, evaluation shows that the minimum of the above entropy happens when $t_k^2$ corresponds to the largest eigenvalue of $T^t T$.

-Examples above show that the stationary condition given in Eq. (\ref{Stationary2}) gives us, in general, more than one solution for the measurement direction $\hat{n}$, and we have to find the optimal one by further evaluations.
+Example above show that the stationary condition given in Eq. (\ref{Stationary2}) gives us, in general, more than one solution for the measurement direction $\hat{n}$, and we have to find the optimal one by further evaluations.
+However, the presented stationary condition is simple and computationally straightforward, in the sense that it can be stored in a computer and that could be used for doing symbolic and numerical calculations.

-Let us mention here that the upper bound expressed in the theorem \ref{UpperBoundT} can be actually obtained from a special class of solutions of the stationary condition (\ref{Stationary2}), namely the one restricted to the subspace $\mathcal{R}^{\perp}$ of $\mathbb{R}^3$.
-To show this, we have to show that if the measurement direction $\hat{e}_0$, living in the subspace $\mathcal{R}^{\perp}$ of $\mathbb{R}^3$, satisfy the stationary condition (\ref{Stationary2}) then the upper bound (\ref{CE-UpperBound}) is obtained as the minimum of the conditional entropy.
-Concerning about all measurement directions $\hat{e}_0$ living in $\mathcal{R}^{\perp}$; then